0Seren/dm-forms/README.md

 For more information visit http://dupontmanual.github.io/dm-forms/.

-Released under the Apache 2 License, to be completely compatible with Play licensing.
+Released under the Apache 2 License, to be compatible with Play licensing.

 All code in this project is copyright 2013 by Allen Boss and Todd O'Bryan.